totalspectrum/spin2cpp/README.md

 form of optimization to gcc).

-You can output a .binary file (like bstc and openspin do with the -b option) instead of .elf:
+You can output a .binary file (like bstc and openspin do with the -b option) instead of .elf.
+For example, to convert to C code and then compile that in CMM mode, you can do:

     spin2cpp --binary -mcmm -Os test.spin

-will create "test.binary", ready to be run with propeller-load or with any other Spin loader.
+This will create "test.binary", ready to be run with propeller-load or with any other Spin loader.
+The `-mcmm` and `-Os` options are passed to PropGCC;
+you could also use `-mlmm` to produce LMM code.

 If you just want to convert a top level object to C++ (or C), you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
-To do this, give spin2cpp the --main option. --main is implied by --elf or --binary, so you do not have to explicitly give it in those cases.
+To do this, give spin2cpp the --main option. `--main` is implied by `--elf` or `--binary`, so you do not have to explicitly give it in those cases.

 Examples